ECONOMY & WORK

 MARKETREALIST.COM / NEWS

-Retired teacher buys snacks for stranger short on cash, shocked to find it’s an A-list singer
+Retired teacher buys snacks for stranger short on cash, stunned to find it’s an A-list singer

 The heartwarming interaction made the teacher a local celebrity.

-A retired teacher from New Jersey almost became a local celebrity after she helped four-time Grammy winner Keith Urban, thinking it was an act of kindness.
+A retired teacher from New Jersey almost became a local celebrity after she helped four-time Grammy winner Keith Urban, thinking it was just another act of kindness towards a stranger.
 Back in 2018, Ruth Reed, who worked as a substitute teacher at the time, mistook the country star for a helpless man short on cash at a local Wawa convenience store.
-She though it was an act of kindness, but was shocked to learn who the man was, she told Pickler and Ben in an interview.
+She thought it was a random act of kindness, but was shocked to learn who the man was, she told Pickler and Ben in an interview.

 Keith Urban performs on NBC's

-Reed's story was shared on X by someone who screengrabbed the retired teacher's Facebook post.
+Reed's story was shared on X with a screengrab of the retired teacher's Facebook post.
 In the post, Reed had written that she was shopping at the Wawa store when he came across a man who was short of a few dollars.

 "I said he did look like Keith Urban, he said he was," Reed wrote.
-However, the retired teacher didn't believe him and asked him where Nicole Kidman (his wife) was at the time and who was the woman with him.
+However, the retired teacher didn't believe him and asked him where Nicole Kidman (his wife) was at the time and who the woman with him was.

 Nicole Kidman and Keith Urban at the 53nd annual CMA Awards Photo by Taylor Hill